MrHbogart/Miyan_Backend/README.md

 - `.github/workflows/ci.yml` now also contains a `deploy` job that runs on a self-hosted runner labelled `self-hosted, linux, production` whenever changes hit `main`.
 - The deploy job stops the existing stack, rebuilds the Docker services, and restarts them with the current `APP_VERSION` and `APP_COMMIT_SHA`.
 - Follow `todo.md` for the exact runner installation steps and any remaining manual tasks required to finish the pipeline.

+### Settings profiles

+Two Django settings modules live in `config/`:

+- `settings.py` — default for local development.
+It enables `DEBUG`, falls back to SQLite if Postgres variables are absent, and keeps all other middleware/apps identical to production.
+- `settings.production.py` — hardened production configuration (PostgreSQL, strict security rules, required secret key).
+After pulling the repo on the server, replace `config/settings.py` with this file (`mv config/settings.production.py config/settings.py`) before running Docker Compose or any Django commands.

+Alternatively, you can point `DJANGO_SETTINGS_MODULE` to `config.settings.production` instead of renaming files if that better suits your workflows.

 ## Environment variables